Eunini/groups-creation-devops/README.md

 ### Report on User and Group Management on Azure VM

-he steps I took to manage users and groups on an Azure Virtual Machine.
+The steps I took to manage users and groups on an Azure Virtual Machine.
 Below is a detailed account of the process:

 1. **Connecting to the Azure VM**:
    First, I opened PowerShell and connected to the Azure VM using SSH.
 I made sure I had my key file ready and established the connection with the following command: